Safeguarding Policy

 Data Protection

-We will comply with our obligations in relation to the processing of personal data as described in our Data protection policy.
+We will comply with our obligations in relation to the processing of personal data as described in our Data Protection Policy.

 Safeguarding Code of Conduct

-Recognising and responding to concerns
+Recognising and Responding to Concerns

 4. Record the concerns appropriately and any subsequent action taken.